RaphaelIT7/gmod-holylib/README.md

 Else it returns `IPhysicsEnvironment`.

 #### bool IPhysicsEnvironment:TransferObject(IPhysicsObject obj, IPhysicsEnvironment newEnvironment)
-Transfers the physics object from this environment to the new environment.
+Transfers the physics object from this environment to the new environment.  #

+> [!WARNING]
+> You shouldn't transfer players or vehicles.

 #### IPhysicsEnvironment:SetGravity(Vector newGravity)
 Sets the new gravity in `source_unit/s^2`